ar-io/ar-io-sdk/README.md

 ## Pagination

-All APIs that return a list of items are paginated using cursors.
-We've chosen to uses `cursors` (as opposed to pages) to better protect against changing data while paginating through a list of items.
+Certain APIs that could return a large amount of data are paginated using cursors.
+The SDK uses the `cursor` pattern (as opposed to pages) to better protect against changing data while paginating through a list of items.
 For more information on pagination strategies refer to [this article](https://www.getknit.dev/blog/api-pagination-best-practices#api-pagination-techniques-).

 Paginated results include the following properties: